tmaiaroto/li3_access/README.md

         $this->redirect($access['redirect']);
     }

-If the request validates correctly based on your configuration then `check()` will return an empty `array()` otherwise it will return and array with two keys; `message` and `redirect`.
+If the request validates correctly based on your configuration then `Access::check()` will return an empty `array()` otherwise it will return and array with two keys; `message` and `redirect`.
 These values are built into the Access class but you can override them but passing them as `$options` to the `Simple` and `Rules` adapters and defining them in the config in the case of the `AuthRbac` adapter.

 ##Configuration